Avaiga/taipy-doc/docs/relnotes.md

    - The data node of a scenario or a pipeline can now be accessed at the scenario or pipeline level.
    - When submitting a scenario, a pipeline or a task, a list of jobs or a Job will be returned.
    - A submitted job can be cancelled.
-The subsequent jobs are abandoned.
+When cancelling the job, its subsequent jobs will be abandoned.
+When the cancel method is called on a running job, it cannot be cancelled, but its subsequent jobs will be abandoned.

 ## Community edition: 1.1